javascript-tutorial/en.javascript.info/9-regular-expressions/01-regexp-introduction/article.md

 ## Flags

-Regular expressions may have flags that affect the search.
+Regular expressions may have flags that affect the search or provide additional information.

-There are only 6 of them in JavaScript:
+There are only 7 of them in JavaScript:

 `pattern:i`
 : With this flag the search is case-insensitive: no difference between `A` and `a` (see the example below).